bbauska/UofM-Intro-HTML5/README.md

   style="border: 2px solid #000000; width:50%" />
 </p>

 The last one.
-Let&apos;'s go down here.
+Let&apos;s go down here.
 I want to show you is the **bidirectional orientation**.
 And this one would be something you would use if your particular language tends to not just go from left to right and instead goes right to left.
 So bidirectional orientation takes either rtl which stands for right to left or ltr which stands for left to right.
 And you can go ahead and put in the text.
-So here is my going from left to right and here&apos;'s that same thing going right to left.
-I didn&apos;'t really give examples of the map with the area.
-Because, again, this is one where you would really need to understand JavaScript to really embrace what it&apos;'s doing.
+So here is my going from left to right and here&apos;s that same thing going right to left.
+I didn&apos;t really give examples of the map with the area.
+Because, again, this is one where you would really need to understand JavaScript to really embrace what it&apos;s doing.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 209.  (xx) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->